dansl/Steamy-Handheld-PC/README.md

 # Steamy Handheld PC
 Ditch Windows and turn your handheld PC into a SteamOS-like device with Arch Linux.

 **!!
-WORK IN PROGRESS !!**
+DISCLAIMER !!**

+**Follow this guide "AT YOUR OWN RISK", there is always a chance to accidently brick your device.
+If you are not comfortable with that idea, then do NOT continue.**

-For now, this is just a rough idea of how to run Arch Linux properly on your Handheld.
-I am not using Gamescope session, as it can tend to be a bit more complicated to setup.
+Note: For now, this is just a rough idea of how to run Arch Linux properly on your Handheld.
 This will only set up running Steam in "Big Picture Mode" for a "SteamOS-like" desktop experience.
 Alternativly, you could also just install [ChimeraOS](https://chimeraos.org), but if that distro ever stops being supported or you would rather just use your own Arch setup, then this is a good starting point.

 ## Features